-The British Horse Society and the University of Nottingham are excited to be launching a new joint project to generate essential information on equine wound healing.
+The British Horse Society and the University of Nottingham are excited to be launching a new joint project to generate essential information on horse wound care and equine wound healing.
 This research project is being managed by the University of Nottingham and your information will be submitted directly to them.
 The British Horse Society is supporting the University by hosting the project details on our website.

 Why are we doing this project?